 Ever since the Internet became a regular part of the human experience, cyberspace has been implicated in the break-up marriages.
 Part of this is because of Internet and cell phone secrecy.
 With every new online fad have come the stories of spouses wandering away from their marriage to a new cyber love interest.
 Media has spotlighted tales and trends of online affairs starting through chat rooms, MySpace, Second Life, websites and online forums.
 Is Facebook, the world’s fastest growing online social network, just another in a long list of cyber threats to your marriage?

 To that we say AMEN, AMEN, and AMEN!
-And we include cell phone and computers and Internet use on that poor choices list.
+And we include cell phones, computers, tech devices, and Internet use on that poor choices list.
+We need to guard our marriages in this technological world.
+This includes being especially careful as to how much time and energy we choose to spend upon these tools.

 Destruction of Marriages

-This is a wake up call, we MUST protect our marriages from the sneakiness and secrecy that is going on, centering around Internet and cell phones, that is destroying relationships everywhere.
-We can’t ignore that which is so insidious and pervasive!
+Please, please, please consider this a wake up call.
+We MUST protect our marriages from the sneakiness and foolishness that is going on, concerning the Internet, cell phone secrecy and addictive behavior.
+They are destroying relationships everywhere.
+And we just can’t ignore this!

 In the article, “Is Facebook a Cyber Threat to Your Marriage” Jason Krafsky tells how his own “home was devastated by sexual morality” when he was a young boy.
-It motivated him to set boundaries in his own life “to protect” his future marriage.
-He and his wife have live by those and additional principles to establish “personal boundaries as a part of everyday life with friends, co-workers, clients, and extended family members” to safeguard that which is most important to them.
+It motivated him to set boundaries in his own life to protect his marriage.
+He and his wife have established “personal boundaries as a part of everyday life with friends, co-workers, clients, and extended family members” to safeguard that, which is most important to them.
+We encourage you to do so, as well.

-Steve and I pledged years ago and work hard to do the same.
+Steve and I have worked hard over the years to do this in our life together.
 Our marriage is too important to us and to God to do any less.
-You’ll find several articles on this web site in the Emotional & Physical Affair topic that can help you to do the same as well as recommended resources such as the book Hedges: Loving Your Marriage Enough to Protect It by Jerry Jenkins.
+You’ll find several articles in the Emotional & Physical Affair topic that can help you to do the same, along with recommended resources such as the book Hedges: Loving Your Marriage Enough to Protect It written by Jerry Jenkins.

 “One of the boundaries we set up as a perimeter around our relationship is that neither of us will be alone with someone of the opposite sex.
 We do this to avoid the appearance of impropriety or being caught in a potential he said/she said situation.
 We’ve heard too many stories of how an accusation (some true, some false) has tarnished a reputation or ended a career.
 Being active Facebookers, we’ve adopted a set of boundaries for our online time with Facebook friends.”